Klein paradox

 The immediate application of the paradox was to Rutherford's proton–electron model for neutral particles within the nucleus, before the discovery of the neutron.
 The paradox presented a quantum mechanical objection to the notion of an electron confined within a nucleus.
 This clear and precise paradox suggested that an electron could not be confined within a nucleus by any potential well.
-The meaning of this paradox was intensely debated at the time.
+The meaning of this paradox was intensely debated by Niels Bohr and others at the time.